 La sciatica, also called sciatic neuritis, is a condition that affects the longest and bulkiest nerve in the body, called the sciatic nerve.

-The pathology is characterized by symptoms related to the path of the nerve: from the lower part of the spine, towards the back of the leg and down to the toes.
+The pathology is characterized by symptoms related to the route of the nerve: from the lower part of the spine, towards the back of the leg and to the toes.

 A person with a sciatica may thus complain of a sharp, stabbing pain in the lower back (lumbosciatica), weakness, numbness or tingling in the leg.
 Sometimes, to these is added the difficulty in keeping the spine straight and pain when walking.